odoo/documentation/content/developer/howtos/website_themes/navigation.rst

 Mega menu
 =========

-A mega menu is a dropdown menu with additional possibilities and not just a list of links.
+A mega menu is a dropdown menu with additional possibilities, and not just a list of links.
 In a mega menu, you can use any kind of content (text, images, icons, ...).

 **Declaration**